 On the sign-in form, you can use

-autocomplete="current-password" to tell browsers to offer the option to fill in previously saved passwords for this website.
+browsers to offer the option to fill in previously saved passwords for this

 You can set up two-factor authentication on many websites.
-In addition to the password, a one-time code is sent via SMS or a two-factor authentication app.
+In addition to the password, a one-time code is sent with SMS or a two-factor authentication app.